Join us at 10:00am this Sunday morning.

 I'm New Here

-Part of the Enter The Land - Joshua series, preached at a Sunday Morning service
+Part of the James - Faith That Works series, preached at a Sunday Morning service

 To play the media you will need to either update your browser to a recent version or update your Flash plugin.